kakkarja/BP/README.md

 # Blessing Project
-**These applications are to create devotion story and can interact with user reader to make choice.**
+**These applications are to create devotion story and can interact with users with reader app to make choices.
+These apps were built-up with Pyinstaller, so that it can run on .exe file (stand-alone)**

 **Hope you can enjoy this applications.**